Sheyyi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile: It displays the contents of /etc/passwd.
 3-twofiles: It prints the content of both /etc/passwd and /etc/hosts.
 4-lastlines: It prints the last 10 lines of /etc/passwd.
+5-firstlines: It prints the first 10 lines of /etc/passwd.